valenjet/upskill-in-testing-with-csharp/manuscript/ch03/chapter03.md

 #### Namespaces

 The naming convention starts by using the same namespace as the class-under-test and adds a prefix.
 The prefix has two terms; the word `Tests` and a category for the tests.
 Both terms are separated by a period.
 Categories that you might use include names like `Unit`, `Surface`, or `Stability`.
-An example of the name of an assembly with integration tests is `Tests.Integration.Lender.Slos.Dal.dll`.
+An example of the name of an assembly with integration tests is `Tests.Integration.Valen.Slos.Dal.dll`.

 Adding the word `Tests` to the beginning of every namespace may seem redundant; however, it is important for several key reasons.
 Test assemblies that begin with `Tests.*` ...
 * Are clearly understood as being for testing use only.